slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - give the world what it need and it will give you what you want. -- Naval Ravikant*
+- you get rewarded for unique knowledge, not for effort.
+Effort is required to create unique knowledge. -- naval
+- you don't have 8 creative problem-solving hours in the day - you have 2.
+Spend your time wisely. -- naval
+- Be the best in teh world at what you do.
+Keep redefining what you do until thsi is true. -- naval
+- knowledge workers function like athletes - train and sprint, then rest and reassess. -- naval
+- if you want to be part of a great tech company, then you need to be able to sell or build. if you don't do either, learn. -- naval
+- what feels like play to you and work to others? -- naval
+- set and enforce an aspirational hourly rate. -- naval
 - following your genuine intellectual curiosity is a better foundation for a career than following whatever is making money right now. -- Naval Ravikant*
 - remote killed HR
+- rich people get paid by the project and pay by the hour. -- naval
 - hj ha muito mais pessoas q fazem o q gosta do q dantes devido ao digital: creative economy
 - volunteer for assignments / becoming the go to guy for some questions
 - trabalhar de porta aberta vs trabalhar à porta fechada